ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Exploration vs exploitation

 How stationary are the environment state transition and reward functions?

 How stochastic is my policy?

 Design of reward signal vs. exploration required

-- algorithm does care about the time step
+Time step matters
 - too small = rewards are delayed = credit assignment harder
 - too large = coarser control